 Storytelling is an art.
 This author can help you learn this art!
 The typeface set me off a bit but if you can get past that, this is a really cool resource for teachers and parents.
-Adler, Jr. shares synopsis of each story with tips for telling the story, what details to add, making the story less scary or more scary, and how to make the story less stereotyped.
+Adler, Jr. shares a synopsis of each story with tips for telling the story, what details to add, making the story less scary or scarier, and how to make the story less stereotyped.
 From Aladdin and Androcles and the Lion to Thumbelina and Tom Thumb, you’ll find this book includes a wide variety of folk, fairy tales, and Bible stories.

 Download my "Can't Put 'Em Down" book lists for your kids ages 3 - 13.